siqiang-ng/tp/docs/UserGuide.md

 Step 1: Key in `taglist` and hit enter to display all the tags.
 Then, scroll until you find the tag you want to edit.
 ![TagEditCommand Step 1](images/TagEditCommandGuide1.png)

-Step 2: For example, if you want to change the name of the `family` tag to `brother`, then key in `tagedit 4 t/brother` and hit enter.
+Step 2: For example, if you want to change the name of the `cs2103` tag to `cs2103t`, then key in `tagedit 4 t/cs2103t` and hit enter.
 ![TagEditCommand Step 2](images/TagEditCommandGuide2.png)

 Step 3: You should see the tag's name being edited.
 Everyone who had the old tag will also have it renamed.